Contrast-Security-OSS/docs/content/installation/ruby/RubyConfig.md

   * **version**: Override the reported application version.
   * **tags**: Apply labels to an application.
 Labels must be formatted as a comma-delimited list. <br> Example: `label1,label2,label3`
   * **metadata**: Define a set of key=value pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
 The set must be formatted as a comma-delimited list of `key=value` pairs. <br> Example: "business-unit=accounting, office=Baltimore"
+  * **session_id**: Provide the ID of a session which already exists in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this session.
+If an invalid ID is supplied, the agent will be disabled.
+This option and `application.session_metadata` are mutually exclusive; if both are set, the agent will be disabled.
+  * **session_metadata**: Provide metadata which is used to create a new session ID in the Contrast UI.
+Vulnerabilities discovered by the agent are associated with this new session.
+This value should be formatted as key=value pairs (conforming to RFC 2253).
+Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
+This option and `application.session_id` are mutually exclusive; if both are set the agent will be disabled.

 ### Server properties